-Consumers are starting to spend more money since the recession began, but they aren't expected to reconsider holding onto their existing cars longer than they did in the past, which means automotive shops have a positive outlook.
-That was the message from David Portalin, an industry analyst for the NPD Group, a research firm.
-Portalin gave a well attended presentation at the Automotive Aftermarket Products Expo (AAPEX) at the Sands Expo Center in Las Vegas.
-He said the biggest opportunity for the automotive aftermarket industry is the millennial generation.
+Consumers are starting to spend more money since the recession began, but they aren't expected to reconsider holding onto their cars longer than they did prior to the recession, which means automotive aftermarket shops have a positive outlook.
+That was the message from David Portalatin, an industry analyst for the NPD Group, a research firm.
+Portalatin gave a well attended presentation at the Automotive Aftermarket Products Expo (AAPEX) at the Sands Expo Center in Las Vegas.

-In 2012, consumer perception about both the economy and consumers' own personal finances improved slightly, Portalin said.
+In 2012, consumer perception about both the economy and consumers' own personal finances improved slightly, Portalatin said.
 However, the pessimism remains at a higher level than it was before the recession.

 One reason consumer spending has improved slightly is that inflation is forcing them to spend more money, he said.